Prix Mobile award seeks stars of the web art world

 The two-stage competition calls for contestants to submit an online stream of original images created and shared on a social network using a mobile device, smartphone, or tablet.
 An international jury will choose a shortlist of 30 contenders, who will then be set a challenge to be in the running for a prize.

-The winner of the 1,000 euro (870 pound) Prix Mobile, will be announced at the annual LeWeb conference in Paris, a gathering of 4,000 of the world's top digital experts and entrepreneurs from 60 countries.
+The winner of the 1,000 euro ($1,389) Prix Mobile, will be announced at the annual LeWeb conference in Paris, a gathering of 4,000 of the world's top digital experts and entrepreneurs from 60 countries.

 This year, the focus of LeWeb from December 7 to 9, is on the social, local and mobile (SoLoMo) aspects of the Internet.